How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 • When the brew cycle is done, discard the cleaning solution.

-• Use a soft brush to clean the water tank.
-In time it tends to form mold in certain areas.
+• Use a soft brush to clean the water tank, as it can develop mold over time in certain areas.

 • Rinse the water tank, and you are ready to brew.

-Here’s an interesting fact: hard mineral deposits left unchecked over long periods could affect both taste quality and appliance longevity.
-So, it’s essential to keep your coffee maker clean and free from mineral buildup.
+Here’s an interesting fact: hard mineral deposits left unchecked over long periods can impact both taste quality and appliance longevity.
+Therefore, it’s crucial to keep your coffee maker clean and free from mineral buildup.

 Deep Cleaning Products

-Popular products like Affresh Coffee Maker Cleaner, Bar Keepers Friend Coffee Maker Cleaner, and Brew Rite Coffee Maker Cleaner are specifically designed to remove oil buildup and keep your machine clean.
-But did you know you can also whip up an effective cleaning solution at home?
+Popular products like Affresh Coffee Maker Cleaner, Bar Keepers Friend Coffee Maker Cleaner, and Brew Rite Coffee Maker Cleaner are specifically designed to remove oil buildup and maintain machine cleanliness.
+However, did you know you can also create an effective cleaning solution at home?

 How to Descale Your Coffee Maker

-A less known fact: Hard waters have high concentrations of calcium and magnesium which cause scaling on appliances over time.
-So next time you notice something off about your favorite brew, remember – a clean machine makes mean beans.
+A lesser-known fact: Hard water contains high levels of calcium and magnesium, which can lead to scaling in appliances over time. (calcium levels within the SCA water-quality standard) So, if you notice something off about your favorite brew, remember—a clean machine makes mean beans.

-For more tips on how to keep your coffeemaker in tip-top shape, check out Brew Drip Coffee.
+For more tips on maintaining your coffeemaker, visit Brew Drip Coffee.

 What is Descaling?